luckyshot/ga-feedback/README.md

 Free and unlimited feedback widget for your websites through Google Analytics.

+This plugin is intended as a free and quick way to gather feedback without having to register in any website, worry about limitations or pay any monthly fees.

 The only thing you need is to use Google Analytics, no jQuery or other dependiencies needed.

-The plugin is fully customizable and supports multiple languages.
+The plugin is fully customizable and supports multiple languages, it has been coded to be extremely tiny at just 3KB.

-You can see a live demo here: <a href="http://trendliker.com/">trendliker.com</a>.
+You can see a live demo here: <a href="http://trendliker.com/">trendliker.com</a>